 Be careful not to place it next to heating devices or vents, as these are sources of dry air and will hurt your plant.

 If you love the convenience of synthetic fertilizers, you can use it once a month during the growing season in spring and summer.
 Dilute it to half-strength and fertilize your Hoya Kentiana a day after watering.

 This is an important tip: never fertilize any of your plants when their soil is dry!
 This will cause fertilizer burn and will hurt the plant’s roots.

-Alternatively, if you like going an extra mile for your plants, use an organic fertilizer like vermiculite or fish emulsion.
-This will help you avoid said fertilizer burn, salt or mineral deposits, and is more eco friendly overall.
+Alternatively, if you like going the extra mile for your plants, use an organic fertilizer like vermiculite or fish emulsion.
+This will help you avoid said fertilizer burn, salt, or mineral deposits and is more eco-friendly overall.

-Pick non-flowering stems with at least 2 nodes and some leaves and do this process at the beginning of summer for maximum success.
+Pick non-flowering stems with at least two nodes and some leaves and do this process at the beginning of summer for maximum success.

 Let’s go through it step by step:

-Choose and your cutting.
-Always go for healthy cuttings free of pests or disease as this will give you a good base to start with.
-Decide whether you want to take one or more and make sure the mother plant still looks good after you are done.
+Choose your cutting.
+Always go for healthy cuttings free of pests or disease, as this will give you a good base.
+Decide whether you want to take one or more, and ensure the mother plant still looks good after you are done.